Interpolation between modified logarithmic Sobolev and Poincare inequalities for quantum Markovian dynamics: Preliminaries

+In what follows, we will fix a set of $V_j$ for the representation \eqref{eq:structure} with the properties in Lemma \ref{lem:struc_gene}.

-\begin{remark} When the invariant state $\si$ is the maximally mixed state $\mi/d$, we have that $\Delta_\si$ is the identity operator and hence $\ww_j = 0$ by \eqref{eq:eigmodular}, and we can take the operators $V_j$ to be self-adjoint.
-In this symmetric case, the QMS $\mc{P}_t$ may be regarded as a noncommutative heat semigroup, and it generator has the form:
+\begin{remark} When the invariant state $\si$ is the maximally mixed state $\mi/d$, $\Delta_\si$ becomes the identity operator and hence $\ww_j = 0$ by \eqref{eq:eigmodular}, and we can take the operators $V_j$ to be self-adjoint.
+In this symmetric case, the QMS $\mc{P}_t$ may be regarded as a noncommutative heat semigroup, and its generator has the form:

 \end{remark}